arashout/postman-collection-gen/README.md

 # Postman Gen
-Just a small command line tool that's takes advantage of the Postman SDK to create code snippets from Postman Collections (Exported from Postman).
+Just a small command line tool that's takes advantage of the [Postman SDK](https://github.com/postmanlabs/postman-collection) and [postman-code-gen](https://github.com/postmanlabs/postman-code-generators#postman-code-generators-) to create code snippets from Postman Collections (Exported from Postman).

 For some reason this feature is missing in the actual client so I thought I would quickly make a tool that does what I want.